Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 )
 ```

-Notice that JSON objects are more lax than Floyd: you can mix different types of values in the same object or array.
+Notice that JSON objects are laxer than other Floyd values: you can mix different types of values in the same object or array.
 Floyd is stricter: a vector can only hold one type of element, same with dictionaries.